Extended-Thunder/send-later/index.md

 This preference controls whether a column showing the scheduled delivery times of messages that have them is displayed when viewing a Drafts folder.

+**NOTE:** This is currently non-functional in Thunderbird 115 and newer because it is not currently possible for add-ons to add custom columns to the message list.
+We hope to add the custom column back when Thunderbird supprts it; in the meantime, you can see a list of scheduled messages by clicking on the Send Later button in the main Thunderbird window.

 ### Show Send Later Header

 This preference controls whether the Send Later schedule should be displayed